jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 You will see a progress bar indicating the progress of files being downloaded from GitHub onto your desktop computer, into a local repository directory.

 Quit GitHub Desktop.

+###Install Homebrew and Apache Ant

+The project uses [Homebrew](http://brew.sh/) and I installed Apache Ant inside Homebrew with the [Ant](http://brewformulas.org/Ant).
+Towards the bottom of this README.md there is some information on Homebrew usage.

 ###Import project into Eclipse